stevenmz/packer-maven-plugin/README.md

    * You get to reuse an existing workspace saving disk space and eliminating a redundant build
    * Fewer projects to track and maintain in automated build systems like Jenkins

-This project currently builds against the latest version (v2.0) of Packr.
+This project currently builds against v2.0 of Packr.

 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.